Regular Black Holes in Quasitopological Gravity: Null Shells and Mass Inflation: "Mass inflation" in QTG models

 Let us consider now a static spherically symmetric metric spacetime describing a regular black hole.
 We assume that there exist two thin null shells, one incoming and the other outgoing, which intersect in the domain inside the black hole as shown in Fig.~\ref{Penrose_3}.

-To make a consideration more concrete in this section we first discuss two special QTG solutions: one which describes Hayward type regular black hole and the other with Born-Infeld regular black hole solution.
+To make a consideration more concrete in this section we first discuss two special QTG solutions: one which describes Hayward-type regular black hole and the other with Born-Infeld regular black hole solution.